 To override reactivity, you need to feel safer

 But you can’t feel safer through logic alone.
-Logic helps, of course, as it does in the case of contact lenses: It helps to know that eye doctors think of this as a safe procedure.
+Logic helps, of course, as it does with contact lenses: It helps to know that eye doctors think of this as a safe procedure.
 But it is not enough.
-What is necessary is the experience of actually feeling safe, so that the powerful protection circuits of the brain can relax their grip, and make change possible.
+What is necessary is the experience of actually feeling safe.
+This way, the powerful protection circuits of the brain can relax their grip and make change possible.
 Remember that these protective circuits are those we share with other animals.
 They are more primitive than our cortical circuits.
 They are not good at the subtleties of complex thought.
 To overcome reactivity, you need to experience a visceral sense of safety.
 Why?
 The function of reactivity is to protect you.
 It becomes unnecessary if you have another way to feel safe and protected.

-What we are talking about here is a visceral sense of safety and an intuitive understanding of the intense emotions that have a grip on you.
-We cannot achieve this kind of intuitive understanding when we try to get at it by only using words and logical discourse.
+We are talking about a visceral sense of safety and an intuitive understanding of the intense emotions that have a grip on you.
+We cannot achieve this kind of intuitive understanding when trying to get at it by only using words and logical discourse.
 The brain circuits involved in these emotions do not have the sophistication to process complex concepts or logic.
 So we need to pay attention to moment-by-moment physical experience.
-We need to keep coming back to that, as opposed to staying solely at the level of “talking about” what might be happening.
+We need to keep coming back to that instead of staying solely at the level of “talking about” what might be happening.

 Focus on bodily experience

 There is a transformative effect in paying attention to bodily experience in the context of developing our ability to self-regulate.
-You need to pay attention to what is happening in your body, instead of using standard words, even emotional words.
-This helps you shift focus to what is here and now.
+You need to pay attention to what is happening in your body instead of your thoughts.
+It helps you shift focus to what is here and now.
 It enables you to be in the moment in a way that you cannot be if you try to “be in the moment.”